versionone/api-examples/rest/apis-walkthrough.md

 ![cURL VersionOne Lifecycle Admin Member](https://cloud.githubusercontent.com/assets/1863005/16494319/e8b463cc-3eb6-11e6-9993-22afc846b8ad.png)

+#### How to try this against your own VersionOne Lifecycle instance

+Before moving to the exercises, note that if you want to adapt them to run against your own instance of VersionOne Lifecycle, you'll need to [generate an Access Token as described in the VersionOne Community site](https://community.versionone.com/Help-Center/Lifecycle_System_Asset_Diagram_and_Descriptions/Managing_Your_Member_Account_Details/Authorizing_Application_Access).
+Once you've generated the token, simply use that token and your own instance URL in place of the token and URL that the exercises contain.

-### Review
+#### Review

 Don't worry if you don't understand much about the URLs or the results you've seen yet.
 You'll learn all about that starting in _Exercise 1: Understand the REST Data API fundamentals_.

-## How to try this against your own VersionOne Lifecycle instance

-Before moving to the exercises, note that if you want to adapt them to run against your own instance of VersionOne Lifecycle, you'll need to [generate an Access Token as described in the VersionOne Community site](https://community.versionone.com/Help-Center/Lifecycle_System_Asset_Diagram_and_Descriptions/Managing_Your_Member_Account_Details/Authorizing_Application_Access).
-Once you've generated the token, simply use that token and your own instance URL in place of the token and URL that the exercises contain.

 OK, let's go!